scalawithcats/scala-with-cats/src/pages/monads/cats.md

 val list3 = Monad[List].map(list2)(a => a + 123)
 ```

-`Monad` provides many other methods as well,
+`Monad` provides many other methods,
 including all of the methods from `Functor`.
 See the [scaladoc][cats.Monad] for more information.